 The Company has a diverse product portfolio that caters to the varied preference of the local market.
-Core brands Ginebra San Miguel and Vino Kulafu, the leading brands in the gin and Chinese wine categories, respectively, combined for 93% of the Group's total revenues.
-The other products that complete the liquor business of the Group comprise about 7% of its total revenues.
+Core brands Ginebra San Miguel, GSM Blue and Vino Kulafu, the leading brands in the gin and Chinese wine categories, accounted for 99% of the Group's total revenues.
+The other products that complete the liquor business of the Group comprise about 1% of its total revenues.
 These products are available nationwide while some are exclusively exported to select countries.